airdropinsiders/Kaisar-Zero-Node-Bot/README.md

-# KAISAR ZERO NOODE BOT
+# KAISAR ZERO NETWORK NODE BOT

 Your compute, your currency
 Transform your compute power into real earnings